cggaurav/auction-system/README.md

 ## Improvements

-1. Binary check if local environment is setup for python 3.x
+1. Check if local environment is setup well to run python
-2. Perhaps we can break out bidder/seller into a user class
+2. Break out bidder/seller into a user class
+3. Better validation, eg bids are non zero, items names are lowercase for uniqueness, etc

 ## Notes